naeldavid/naeldavid/README.md

 ### Hello World
-I'm Naël and I enjoyed coding since I was 10 years old and hope to make it my job in the future.
+I'm Naël and I enjoyed coding since I was 10 years old.
-I can code about anything.
-My languages are : Python, JS, HTML/CSS, Shell and I'm learning C++ currently.
+I'm now 15 and have cooked up multiple projects in languages such as Python, Javascript, Html/CSS, C++ and i'm learning Swift.
+I'm mostly proud about 'times-and-more' available [here(nael.openlab.fr)]

-I'm constantly working on my project "times-and-more", publicly available at 'nael.openlab.fr'.
+You can check out my repositories or check out my Azure achievments [here(https://learn.microsoft.com/en-us/users/naeldavid/achievements)].
 <!--
 **naeldavid/naeldavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.